nextflow-io/nextflow/docs/workflow.md

   `'standard'`
   : Overwrite existing files when the file size or last modified timestamp is different.

-`path`
-: Specify the publish path relative to the output directory (default: the target name).
-Can only be specified within a target definition.

 `storageClass`
 : *Currently only supported for S3.*